AmberLBurroughs/Account-Authentication/README.md

 ```
 2.)
 ```
-Open MySQL shell and run: CREATE DATABASE "database name here";
+# Open MySQL shell and run:
+> CREATE DATABASE "$dbname";
-The database name should reflect what is in the config file. no need to create any tables, this application use sequelize which will sync the models that are in the server directory
+# The database name should reflect what is in the config file.
+# no need to create any tables, this application use sequelize which will sync the models that are in the server directory

 ```
 3.)